 The Inov-8 F-Lite G 300 is a seriously unique cross-training shoe and delivers some proprietary Inov-8 construction specs.
 This model was built on the promise of being incredibly tough and durable due to its graphene construction.

 With a higher heel-to-toe drop and unique upper construction, the Inov-8 F-Lite G 300 is certainly a cross-training shoe worth exploring.
-Personally, I’ve really enjoyed my time training in this model for a few key reasons.
-We’ll cover the Inov-8 F-Lite G 300 in detail below.
+I’ve really enjoyed my time training in this model for a few key reasons.

 Who Should Buy the Inov-8 F-Lite G 300?